GoNZooo/gotyno-hs/README.md

 The F# version uses `Thoth` for JSON decoding, as well as an additional extension library to it for some custom decoding helpers that I wrote.

+Import names (and by extension declaration source names) are automatically converted to use an initial uppercase letter for F#.
+Note, however, that PascalCase is not automatically converted to.
+If import names are written in snake_case the output will be Snake_case.
+For the most part camelCase will work well for Gotyno file names, since the output will be "CamelCase" for that particular example.

 ## The Language

 All supported type names are uppercase and type definitions currently are